Degrees

 Qualifying Examination

-A qualifying examination will be given during or before the seventh quarter in residence according to the regulations of the office of Graduate Studies.
+A qualifying examination will be given during or before the seventh quarter (i.e., fall quarter of a student's third year) in residence according to the regulations of the Office of Graduate Studies.

 Dissertation

 After passing the qualifying exam and being advanced to candidacy, the student must complete a Ph.D. dissertation.
-As a guide this should be composed of a body of work approximately equivalent to three research papers.
+As a guiding principle, this should be composed of a body of work approximately equivalent to three research papers.